-- (a) The PHA holds a fee interest as ground lessor of the property (land) but not in the building itself - (b) The PHA holds only a security interest under a mortgage or deed of trust on the unit; or - (c) The PHA has only a non-controlling interest in an entity that owns the unit
+- i.
+The PHA holds a fee interest as ground lessor of the property (land) but not in the building itself - ii.
+The PHA holds only a security interest under a mortgage or deed of trust on the unit; or - iii.
+The PHA has only a non-controlling interest in an entity that owns the unit